ministryofjustice/modernisation-platform-environments/terraform/modules/environment/README.md

 # Environment module

 Module for grabbing common resources from a modernisation platform account.
-Returns some useful outputs to save some typing and duplication.
+This doesn't create any resources, but it does return some useful outputs to save duplication.

 ## Pre-requisites

 - An application configuration file accessible via http, for example [nomis.json](https://raw.githubusercontent.com/ministryofjustice/modernisation-platform/main/environments/nomis.json)
 - Business-unit customer-managed keys in the `core-shared-serviced-production` account's KMS, e.g. `general-hmpps`, `ebs-hmpps`, `rds-hmpps`
+- Modernisation platform provided Route53 zones (top level zones in `core-network-services` account and business unit zones in `core-vpc` account)

 ## Usage